 Controlled crying - what if it's not for you?

-Last week, sleep consultant Maryanne Taylor of The Sleep Works shared her advice on the controversial sleep method of controlled crying.
+Sleep consultant Maryanne Taylor of The Sleep Works has great advice on the sleep training method of controlled crying.
 But what if the very thought of leaving your child to cry is unthinkable?
-Here, she discusses alternative methods for helping your child to settle
+Here, Maryanne discusses alternative methods for helping your child to settle

 Your baby is waking in the night and everyone is telling you that leaving him to cry is the only option, but you just can’t face the thought of it.
 Sound familiar?
 If so, rest assured that there are alternatives to the much discussed ‘controlled crying’ sleep-training technique.